capitanu/assignment2-testing/README.md

 It consists of implementing part of a hypothetical anti-ballistic missile system which should determine whether an interceptor missile should be launch based upon radar tracking information.

-`DECIDE()` determines which combination of the several possible Launch Interceptor Conditions (`LIC`’s) are relevant to the immediate situation.
+The main function we've considered here is located in `src/main/java/com/group23/decide/Decide.java` and determines which combination of the several possible Launch Interceptor Conditions (`LIC`’s) are relevant to the immediate situation.
 The interceptor launch button is normally considered locked; only if all relevant combinations of launch conditions are met will the launch-unlock signal be issued.

 <p style="text-align:right">(<a href="#top">back to top</a>)</p>